algorandfoundation/algokit-cli/CONTRIBUTING.md

 To autogenerate the CLI documentation from the click source:

-1. Install the docs dependencies: `poetry install --with docs`
+1. Install the docs dependencies: `uv sync --group docs`
-2. Run the docs generation: `poetry run poe docs`
+2. Run the docs generation: `uv run poe docs`

 Note: this command won't work on Windows.